Nonparametric Link Prediction in Large Scale Dynamic Networks: Experiments

 \subsection{Simulations}

-One unique aspect of \expnp is its ability to predict even in the presence of sharp fluctuations in the data.
-As an example, we focus on seasonal patterns.
-While co-authorship graphs have a minor seasonality component, our experiments on such graphs use a longer duration per timestep that smears out the seasonality, to be fair to the competing algorithms.
-Hence, the effects of seasonality are best shown via simulations, described next.

-We simulate a model of Hoff et~al.~\cite{HoffSlides}, that posits an independently drawn ``feature vector'' for each node.
+In this section we compare \expnp to the baseline algorithms using simulated data, focusing on seasonal patterns as an example of the kind of nonlinear behavior that may be difficult to capture with the heuristic methods.
+We simulated a model of Hoff et al~\citep{HoffSlides} that posits an independently drawn ``feature vector'' for each node.
 Time moves over a repeating sequence of seasons, with a different set of features being ``active'' in each.
-Nodes with these features are more likely to be linked in that season, though some links are also formed due to noise.
-There are two parameters: the number of timesteps $T$, and the strength of the seasonality $\phi$ (seasonal linkages become likelier as $\phi$ increases).
-All graphs have $50$ nodes, and results are averaged over multiple runs.
+Nodes with these features are more likely to be linked in that season, though noisy links also exist.
+The user features also change smoothly over time, to reflect changing user preferences.